nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 ## What are the supported OS?

-Nuxeo Drive is guaranted to run on:
+Nuxeo Drive is guaranteed to run on:

 - GNU/Linux, 64 bits
 - macOS >= 10.11, 64 bits